 March.
 Average temperature overall (5.8C).
 It was a mainly easterly month, and was consequently dry and cloudy.
 There was heavy snow in the north on the 1st, and snow in the south during the 9-12th.
 It was unsettled midmonth.
 There was a sunny warm spell at the end of the month, with 20C recorded at Kinlochewe in NW Scotland on the 31st.

 April.
+Overall, it was the driest April of the century in Scotland and East Anglia as a huge anticyclone settled over the country.
 This month was very dry in northwest Scotland (!).
-Overall, it was the driest April of the century in Scotland as a huge anticyclone settled over the country.
 It was very warm early in the month, with 22C reported from several locations in the N and W on the 4th, and 22.0C at Achnashellach (Highland) on the 7th.
+It was a duller than average month in eastern England and the Midlands.
+Tynemouth recorded only 77 hours of sunshine, and in Scarborough it was the dullest April since 1937.
+On the other hand it was a very sunny month in the North West; Prabost in Invernessshire recorded 257.5 hours of sunshine and Fort Augustus 203.7 hours.

 May.
 It was -5C at Stratford on the morning of the 8th.
 On the 26th the lack of any wind at sea led to the abandonment of serious yacht racing at Whitstable.